manus-aiattack/dlnk-platform-complete/docs/DEVELOPER_GUIDE.md

-# dLNk dLNk: Developer Guide
+# Connext: Developer Guide

-This guide provides instructions and best practices for developing and extending the dLNk dLNk framework.
+This guide provides instructions and best practices for developing and extending the Connext framework.

 ## Project Structure

 The project is organized into the following key directories:

 ```
-/dlnk_dlnk
+/connext_dlnk
 ├── /agents/           # All individual agent modules
 ├── /api/              # FastAPI application and endpoints
 ├── /cli/              # Command-line interface logic